lijikun/nrvs-beamline-utils/README.md

 # Utility Scripts for NRVS Data Processing

 A bunch of Bash scripts.
-Requires [PHOENIX](https://www.nrixs.com/products.html), which in turn requires [MDA utilities](https://epics.anl.gov/bcda/mdautils/) for data generated at ANL.
+Requires [PHOENIX](https://www.nrixs.com/products.html), which in turn requires [MDA utilities](https://epics.anl.gov/bcda/mdautils/) for data generated at [APS](https://www.aps.anl.gov/) in ANL.
 Also requires bash, sed, awk and gnuplot.
 [SciPhon](https://originslab.uchicago.edu/Software-and-Facilities) is optional but strongly recommended.

 ## What Individual Scripts Do